Procedural Anesthesia: Licensed Professionals Sedate and Monitor You

 Anesthetic agents have long been used to ensure more and more patients survive the trauma of surgery.
 A CRNA combines regional, inhalation, and intravenous agents to attain the right balance for surgery.
 These three agents service to block pain signals, so patients can be numb to the pain effects.
 Anesthesia consists of several components, including sedation, unconsciousness, immobility, analgesia (lack of pain) and amnesia (lack of memory).
 Scientists have developed drugs called anesthetics that target each of these elements.
 Most anesthetics fall into one of two broad categories: general or local/regional.

-Board certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the North Atlanta, GA, area including Johns Creek, GA; Cumming, GA; and Lawrenceville.
+Board-Certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, Dr. Ruth Montalvo, Dr. Jae Kim, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the North Atlanta, GA, area including Johns Creek, GA; Cumming, GA; and Lawrenceville.
 The in-house endoscopy Suite at Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
 If you suffer from gastrointestinal problems or need a colorectal cancer screening, contact us at (770) 227-2222 to schedule an appointment.